deathworlders/online/content/books/deathworlders/chapter-29-forges.md

 “Like what?”

 Julian shrugged helplessly.
 “Uh… I had this really nasty night terror when I was about, uh, seven maybe?
 Like, I woke up screaming.
-All I can remember about it is that I had these giant mosquitos dancing on my arm and they were chanting *’blood bugs, blood bugs, blood bugs…’*”
+All I can remember about it is that I had these giant mosquitos dancing on my arm and they were chanting *’blood bugs, blood bugs, blood bugs…’”*

 “Eww.”